PUNCH-Cyber/stoq/docs/index.rst

     - Extremely lightweight and designed with simplicity in mind.
     - Over 40 `publicly available plugins <https://github.com/PUNCH-Cyber/stoq-plugins-public>`_.
-    - `stoQ` no assumptions about your workflow.
+    - `stoQ` makes no assumptions about your workflow.
 Analysts decide everything, from where data originates, how it is scanned/decoded/processed, to where it is saved.
     - Scalable in not only native/bare metal environments, but also using solutions such as Kubernetes, AWS Lambda, Google Cloud Functions, Azure Functions, and many more.